ncsu-penglab/HamsterIgTCR/READme.md

 ## IgDiscover folder
 Contains IgDiscover input yaml file and ouputs from the Iso-Seq data that passed filtering in the consensus sequence generation pipeline described by Adams et al.
-No J gene segments were discovered, therefore only outputs from V and D gene segment discovery are included in the folder.